Organizing for Steering Committee Success

 5. Why is this committee important and necessary?

 6. What value will this committee bring to the project and/or project portfolio?

 Steering committee management continues wih the preparation of the committee charter.

 Preparing the Committee Charter

-The quickest path to steering committee success is with an approved "charter" setting boundaries, and documenting committee purpose, scope, authority, organizational structure and operational guidelines.
-Charters should provide a member roster, listing the committee members by name and role, as well as expected committee deliverables and actionable procedures such as meeting scheduling, rules of conduct, voting requirements and related matters.
+The "Committee Charter" is an essential project committee deliverable, setting boundaries, and documenting committee purpose, scope, authority, organizational structure and operational guidelines.
+Once documented and approved, the charter provides the foundational and procedural basis for committee operations, allowing committee business to be conducted in a consistent, productive manner.
+As a baseline, charters should provide a member roster, listing the committee members by name and role, as well as expected committee deliverables and actionable procedures such as meeting scheduling, rules of conduct, voting requirements and related matters.
 As the committee charter is prepared in expectation and anticipation of formal acceptance, the following defining questions must be addressed: